paulbrianross/cyclistic/README.md

 GROUP BY    station_name
 ```

-The final step of SQL processing is to LEFT JOIN the grouped stations to add the corrected coordinates to the export dataset:
+The final step is to LEFT JOIN the grouped stations to add the corrected coordinates to the export dataset:

 ``` SQL